 Jones Creek Campground Reservations and Camping Fees

 As of the time of this writing, the only spot available in the Jones Creek Campground that you can reserve is the group campground.
-All of the rest of the camping spots are first come, first serve.
+All of the rest of the camping spots are first come, first served.
 Honestly, we visited in mid-May and were very surprised to find several camping spots open on a Saturday night when we rolled in.

-Best Camping Spot at the Jones Creek Campground
+Best Campsite at the Jones Creek Campground?

 The best camping spot is always a bit debatable, but if you want to be down by the river, then try and get one of the few available spots down on the C Loop.
 To get there, take a left at the fork as you come in and go straight down the hill.
 Granted it will put you down by the group camp spot, but it will also put you as close to the Wilson River as possible.

 Camp To The Sound of The Creek

 If that doesn’t work and you still want to hear the sound of water, try A1 or A2 which are next to Jones Creek.
 The rest of A loop is a little close together for my liking, so if you want more room, take a left at the check-in sign and find a site on B-loop.